sidiousvic/sidious.pizza/docs/MAINTENANCE.md

 - Consolidated article layout to inherit from `base.eta` (shared header/footer/scripts), removing duplicated chrome.
 - Cleaned unused styles (e.g., `menu-notch`), removed stray inline console logging, and added a dedicated `home-shell` class for homepage spacing.
 - Adjusted mobile UX defaults: no sticky header, no body blur, and no overscroll containment on small screens.
-- Grain effect is disabled on mobile by default to avoid scroll jitter; desktop keeps the WebGL shader and fade-in.
+- Grain effect has been removed for now to avoid scroll jitter across devices.

 ## Conventions
 - Prefer adding page-specific structure via `shellClass` and styling in `styles.css` rather than inline styles.